I tried the doors again, in case the handles had become frozen or something. But as soon as my hands touched them a voice behind me spoke.

 I felt my eyebrows shoot up at that.
 “What about the driver?
 What did he have to say about what happened?”

 The narrator smiled.
 “You have an keen mind,” he told me, then continued.
 “Unfortunately, the driver was also killed in the crash.
 Being on the outside of the carriage he suffered many injuries, especially about the head.
 But there were a couple of things that bothered his lordship’s brother, Sir Peter, who was also a magistrate.
-Something about the injury did not fit with the rest of the man’s injuries.”
+Something about the injury did not fit with the rest of those the man had suffered.”

 “What were they?”
 I asked leaning forward.